 My other favourite way to use up extra cranberry sauce is this Cranberry Apple Fruit Leather.

 What do you like in a BBQ sauce?
 Do you like it sweet, hot, smokey, thin, thick…?
-Let me know your favorite either down below or on Instagram @getgettys or Facebook @GettyStewart.HomeEconomist.
+Let me know your favourite either down below or on Instagram @getgettys or Facebook @GettyStewart.HomeEconomist.